lasseignelab/230321_JLF_Sex_bias_adverse_events/README.md

 **How to use the Docker on local mac:**

-Download the Docker image from Docker Hub
+Download the Docker image from Docker Hub (only done once)
 ````
 docker pull jenfisher7/rstudio_sex_bias_drugs
 ````